-One of the best things about exploring this area on a SUP is the access is less than a half mile from the island.
+One of the best things about exploring this area on a SUP is the access is less than a half-mile from the island.
 You can be there in 10-15 minutes.

 7. Masonboro Island

-Masonboro Island is an uninhabited 8 mile barrier island directly to the south of Wrightsville Beach.
+Masonboro Island is an uninhabited 8-mile barrier island directly to the south of Wrightsville Beach.
 It is a wonderful place to explore on a SUP.
 Behind the Island are miles and miles of creeks and marsh grass.
 The Island itself is a destination for camping and picnicking.

 There are 2 easy accesses to the Island.
-One is from beach at the very south end of Wrightsville Beach.
+One is from the beach at the very south end of Wrightsville Beach.
 Just park, and paddle over.
-The other way to get over to the middle portion of Masonboro Island, is the public boat ramp on Trails End Road.
+The other way to get over to the middle portion of Masonboro Island is the public boat ramp on Trails End Road.
 Here the parking is free and to get to the Island all you have to do is cross the Intracoastal Waterway and make your way through the grassy tidal flats.